JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fUtRJBKskig" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-- Don’t forget to add `@`NoArgsConstructor to entities with `@`Builder or `@`AllArgsConstructor – they introduce their own constructors, so the compiler doesn't generate a default one.
+- Don't forget to add `@`NoArgsConstructor to entities with `@`Builder or `@`AllArgsConstructor – they introduce their own constructors, so the compiler doesn't generate a default one.
 A no-argument constructor is required for all JPA entities according to the specification.

 ![no-args-constructor](img/no-args-constructor.jpeg)